 CSIRO scientist Dr Gilly Hendrie said the findings of the research showed that adopting a gamified approach, such as the VegEze app, was an effective way of helping improve Australia’s poor vegetable score-card.

 “The app has helped tip the scales the most for obese people, with obese men consuming one extra serve and two extra types of vegetables per day, which is a significant increase.

-“Men in general increased their vegetable intake by three quarters of a serve.
-This resulted in 10 percent increase of number of men meeting the guidelines, but interestingly we only saw an increase of 1.4 per cent for women,” said Dr Hendrie.
+“Men increased their vegetable intake by three-quarters of a serve.
+This resulted in a 10 per cent increase in the number of men meeting the guidelines, but interestingly we only saw an increase of 1.4 per cent for women,” said Dr Hendrie.